zranger1/pixelblaze-client/README.md

 you see them -- it may not be fixable, but at least I can take a look.

 ## Installation
-pixelblaze-client consists of a single file -- [pixelblaze.py](https://github.com/zranger1/pixelblaze-client/blob/main/pixelblaze-client/pixelblaze.py) from this repository.
+Install with pip, or if you prefer -- pixelblaze-client consists of a single file: [pixelblaze.py](https://github.com/zranger1/pixelblaze-client/blob/main/pixelblaze-client/pixelblaze.py) from this repository.
 Drop it into your project directory and import it into your project.
 That's all.
-An example -- [example.py](https://github.com/zranger1/pixelblaze-client/blob/main/pixelblaze-client/example.py) -- of setup and
-API usage is also provided.
+Sample code illustrating usage is provided in the [examples directory](https://github.com/zranger1/pixelblaze-client/blob/main/pixelblaze-client/examples)

 # API Documentation
 (roughly alphabetical except for object constructors)